cloudflare/cloudflare-docs/content/dns/reference/domain-connect.md

 ---
 pcx_content_type: reference
-title: Domain Connect service providers
+title: Domain Connect
 weight: 5
 meta:
     description: Learn how to onboard your templates to use Domain Connect with Cloudflare as DNS provider.
 ---

-# Domain Connect service providers
+# Domain Connect

-If you are a service provider, consider this page for information on Cloudflare as a [Domain Connect](https://www.domainconnect.org/) DNS provider and how you can onboard your template.
+If you are a service provider, consider this page for information on how Cloudflare supports [Domain Connect](https://www.domainconnect.org/) and how you can onboard your template.

 ## What is Domain Connect